Iheb-AG/ecommerceBackendAPI/README.md

 This is a Node.js and MongoDB-based backend for an e-commerce application.
 It includes key features such as user authentication, product management, order processing, and more.

+## Notes :
+   - i'm totally aware that sharing .env file isn't recommended at all at any cicumstances.
+   - the provided account is totally isolated and doesn't belong to any other personal account, i made it specifically for this test.

 ### 1. conception

 ### 📝 1.1 Product Backlog